Showing posts with label 2015. Show all posts

 Refreshments served.

 Narthex Gallery is located on the grounds of St. Andrew's Presbyterian Church.
-Enter the North Entrance marked "The Gathering Place" and walk straight to the exhibition.
-Or enter the West Entrance marked "Sanctuary" and walk straight ahead exhibition is on the right.
+Enter the North Entrance marked "The Gathering Place" and walk to the exhibition.
+Or enter the West Entrance marked "Sanctuary" and walk straight ahead, the exhibition is on the right.

 Narthex Gallery